syncfusion-content/blazor-docs/blazor/dropdown-list/virtualization.md

 ## Limitation of virtualization

-* virtualization is not supported in the Grouping feature.
+* Virtualization is not supported in the Grouping feature.